 State of the art and ongoing research and innovation within and outside rail a.
-ShiftRail
+Shift2Rail

-This chapter describes the present state of the art - and outside rail - potentially useful for rail innovation
+(This chapter describe the present state of the art - and outside rail - potentially useful for rail innovation - max 2 pages)

 The Shift2Rail is a Joint Undertaking between the EC and major European rail stakeholders, with the aim of achieving a modal shift from road to rail in order to achieve a more competitive and resource-efficient European transport system.